microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

-11. The fourth request is to calculate how much the percentage of wins is by higher rated players.
-And the answer to this is,
+11. The fourth request involves calculating the percentage of wins by higher-rated players, which amounts to 61.58%.
+This information can be presented through both a table visualization and a card visualization, as demonstrated below:
-- 61.58%.

-    This can be described in a table visualization or in a card visualization like below.

 ![analysis04 table visualization](/5-Power%20BI/assets/analysis04tablevisual.jpg)
 ![analysis04 card visualization](/5-Power%20BI/assets/analysis04cardvisual.jpg)